teraflop a year ago

 https://github.com/verilator/verilator

-• tnt246 10 months ago
+• tnt246 a year ago

 There is a link to the source code of the whole vga playground in the top right of the screen.

-• teraflop 10 months ago
+• teraflop a year ago

 That's what I was looking at and what prompted me to comment.
 That repository contains a binary blob (src/verilator/verilator_bin.wasm) without any corresponding source code.

-zokier 10 months ago
+zokier a year ago

 if you like this sort of stuff, tiny tapeout is running a demo competition. i hope we will see some interesting entries there